Why does a graduate student need to be in a college at all?

 - Social life and activities which aren’t available through your department

-What is the role of your College Adviser?
+What is the role of my College Adviser?

 One of the key ways a college adds to your Oxford experience is by being the possible source of small grants to support your work (or for cases of hardship), which might not be available elsewhere.
 The range of College schemes are outlined in the Student Handbook.
-Research and study grant applications are due by noon on Wednesday of Week 2 of each term – plan ahead, late applications are not accepted and you will need to have a supporting statement from your College Adviser.
-(Hardship applications can be made at any time).
-There is also a Book Fund for obtaining library books required by taught graduate students (see the Student Handbook).
+There is also a Book Fund for obtaining library books required by taught graduate students.

 How else does the College help my research?

 The College can provide some support for research seminars presented, or organised, by graduate students in College.
-Please approach the Tutor for Graduates on this.
 The College is encouraging the development of interdisciplinary research groups and the linking of graduate students into work taking place outside their normal fields of study.
 This often can spark great new ideas on how to approach fundamental questions in a research topic.
-Keep informed about these activities through our News page, and special notices will be sent to you.

 What does the MCR do?